WuLC/GoogleImagesDownloader/README.md

 - python 3.5
 - selenium 3.6.0
-- FireFox browser
+- Firefox
 - geckodriver

-Versions of FireFox and [geckodriver][1] should match, both of them are required by selenium
+**Firefox and geckodriver are required by selenium, and Firefox 55 or greater is recommended, cause [geckodriver][1] support that best.
+As for geckodriver, just download the latest version of geckodriver from [here][2], then add it to the PATH environment variable.**

+Here is an example of downloading with selenium using 2 processes

+![download with selenium][3]

 ## Details and Configuration